directus/directus/docs/cloud/projects.md

 The Project Name displays within Directus Cloud.
 This can be changed at any time and is purely for organizational purposes, it has no impact on the Project itself.
 The Project URL is how you access the actual Project being created.
 Standard Projects offer custom URLs, which are displayed as follows: `some-custom-url.directus.app`.
-In any case, your desired URL must be available, not in use by another Project. _This cannot be changed after Project creation._
+Your desired URL must be available, not in use by another Project.
+It cannot be changed after Project creation.

 :::